sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ![image](https://github.com/user-attachments/assets/732a854b-9bdc-41a5-8974-4f8b634841f8)(Statista, n.d.)

-If AI continues to develop the gradient of job loss will continue to increase these jobs being taken off data that they made.
+If AI continues to develop, the gradient of job loss will continue to increase with these jobs being taken off data that they made.

-To conclude ethics for my games in the future, I will try to implement solutions to minimize addictions, especially in regards to children.
+To conclude ethics for my games in the future, I will try to implement solutions to minimise addictions, especially regarding children.
 And continue to either create my assets or ensure that I follow the copyright rules under the products that I use.

 ## Bibliography